-Coronavirus-hit cruise ship hopes to dock in France
+Coronavirus-hit Italian cruise ship to dock in south of France

 An official at Italy’s Costa Cruises, a subsidiary of Carnival Corp, was not able to comment immediately.

-On a Costa Luminosa Facebook group, passengers shared their distress about being confined to their cabins, the uncertainty about when they can disembark and the lack of information.
+On a Costa Luminosa Facebook group, passengers shared their distress about being confined to their cabins, the uncertainty about when they can disembark, and the lack of information.

 “Physically we are fine, but mentally we are all exhausted.
-Three days into this trip, it all became about COVID-19,” Canadian passenger Martha Bradbury, 51 told Reuters.
+Three days into this trip, it all became about COVID-19 (coronavirus),” Martha Bradbury, a 51-year-old Canadian passenger, told Reuters.

-Bradbury said the vast majority of the passengers were Italians, with about 230 Americans, 100 Canadians and a few other nationalities on board.
+There were more than 1,420 passengers on the Costa Luminosa, among whom were 230 Americans, 168 Italians, 100 Canadians and other nationalities, according to the cruise operator.

 “All we are thinking about is how we get off this ship,” Bradbury said.

-Reporting Marc Leras in Marseille and Geert De Clercq i Paris; Writing by Geert De Clercq; editing by Richard Lough
+Reporting Marc Leras in Marseille, Geert De Clercq in Paris and Angelo Amato in Rome; Writing by Geert De Clercq; Editing by Richard Lough and Mark Heinrich